 Electric started comes with a cranking power that's been created with accuracy, using many sources to create the dynamics

-Persistent aircraft where everything from the systems and temperatures of the aircraft are managed and optimized – even when your PC is shut off, your aircraft will be changing and developing
+Persistent aircraft where everything from the systems and temperatures of the aircraft is managed and optimized - even when your PC is shut off, your aircraft will be changing and developing

 Totally immersive cockpit design that ensures you get all of the little touches and additions you need to make it feel just as good as the real thing. from the buttons that move and sway, reacting to your every decision, you also get the incredible physics-driven sound systems that improve the entire atmosphere of the flight in so many ways